uhop/grunt-slice-front/README.md

 ## Release History

+- 1.0.3 *Bugfix by @lukehler to support embedded folders, and reduce dependencies.*
+- 1.0.2 *Switched to js-yaml from yaml.
+Less plugins included by default.
+New version.*
 - 1.0.1 *Fixed task's name.
 Made almost all plugins optional.*
 - 1.0.0 *Started by cloning [grunt-slice-markdown](https://github.com/uhop/grunt-slice-markdown) 0.3.2.*